ansys/pyedb/doc/source/user_guide/design_navigation.rst

 * creating circles,
 * editing primitive geometry.

-In the gRPC architecture, ``Modeler`` is best understood as the primitive creation and editing manager rather than the main entry point for geometry queries.
+In PyEDB architecture, ``Modeler`` is best understood as the primitive creation and editing manager rather than the main entry point for geometry queries.